Rolex Submariner: Submariner spinoff

-The Sea-Dweller was superseded by the DeepSea Sea-Dweller in late 2008, with the last 16600 Sea-Dwellers produced running into the V-series (late 2008).
-The DeepSea features a 44 mm case that guarantees a depth of 3900 m (ref.
+The Sea-Dweller line was supplemented by the DeepSea Sea-Dweller in late 2008, with the last 16600 Sea-Dwellers produced running into the V-series (late 2008).
+The DeepSea features a 44.0 mm case that guarantees a depth of 3900 m (ref.
 116660).

-In late 2022 Rolex introduced the Deepsea Challenge, a commercial full ocean depth capable watch featuring a 50 mm titanium alloy case.
+In late 2022 Rolex introduced the Deepsea Challenge (ref.
+126067), a commercial full ocean depth capable watch featuring a 50 mm titanium alloy case.
 The Deepsea Challenge model does not feature a date complication unlike the Deepsea and Sea-Dweller models, which were designed for saturation diving where people have to spend multiple days in pressurized environments.
-The DeepSea Challenge features a 50 mm case that guarantees a depth of 11000 m..
+The DeepSea Challenge features a 50.0 mm case that guarantees a depth of 11000 m.